-Montash sources and secures tech talent for three key tech specialisms; Cloud & Software Tech, Information Security and SAP.
+Montash sources and secures tech talent for three key tech specialisms; Microsoft Dynamics, Cloud & Software Tech, Information Security and SAP.
 The demand for tech talent is increasing at a rapid rate and we provide a virtual bench of contract and permanent IT professionals to support organisations deliver complex projects across the UK, Europe and the US.

 We don't just say we are specialists, we live and breathe our markets.
 We keep our fingers on the pulse of the latest developments and connect with leading experts to stay at the forefront of the fast-paced tech industries.
 We pride ourselves on providing an excellent service, working closely with you to obtain a comprehensive insight into the needs of the business.